Works simultaneously with the venous system for fluid return

 Compression garments

-Maintains reduction gained during therapy
+Maintains the reduction gained during therapy

 Transition to garments when reduction plateaus